 If you are a frequent traveler, consider joining TSA Pre√® for expedited screening.
 You will not have to remove your shoes, belt, light jacket, laptop, or the 3-1-1 liquid bag from your carry-on.
 The cost is $85 to join.
 Qualification requires a personal interview, background check, and fingerprinting at the closest center to where you live.
 Approval may be issued in 30 days, but due to possible delays, TSA recommends applying 10 to 12 weeks in advance of travel.
 You can apply at TSA online.

 Have an Enjoyable Flight:

-Eating snacks and drinking liquids will help you maintain your energy.
+Eating snacks and drinking liquids will help maintain your energy.
 If your flight is delayed, having some food will be a welcome relief.

 For more travel insight, check out my book,